How do you pay back a reverse mortgage?

 A reverse mortgage allows seniors to borrow against their home equity.
 Home equity conversion mortgages (HECMs), the most common type of reverse mortgage, are available to homeowners 62 and older.
 With a reverse mortgage, instead of the borrower making monthly payments as with a mortgage, home equity loan, or line of credit (HELOC), the borrower receives monthly payments from their mortgage lender.

 “You’ve already got a home, and the mortgage lender makes monthly payments to you, so they can get your house after you pass away,” explains Tabitha Mazzara, director of operations at MBANC, a mortgage lender.

 That said, reverse mortgage borrowers or their heirs can choose to repay the debt.

-To protect the borrower and potential heirs, lenders are required by law to structure reverse mortgages so that the loan amount doesn’t exceed the value of the property — and if the borrower dies, the estate will not be responsible for paying the difference if the loan ends up being higher than the home’s value.
-This can occur if home prices steeply decline, or if the borrower lives longer than expected.
+To protect the borrower and potential heirs, lenders are required by law to structure reverse mortgages so that the loan amount doesn’t exceed the value of the property — and if the borrower dies, the estate will not be responsible for paying the difference if the loan ends up being greater than the home’s value.
+This can occur if home prices steeply decline, or if the borrower lives longer than projected life expectancy.

 When do you need to pay back a reverse mortgage?